Below are answers to FAQs about the GED®.

 Candidates must book their tests themselves online at the official GED® Testing Service website at https://ged.com/.
 A fee of USD $60 per test must be paid online using a credit card.
 We provide our enrolled candidates with guidelines to assist with the process of creating an account and booking tests on request.

-Please note that candidates must have a South African ID or passport in order to write the GED® tests.
+Please note that candidates must have a South African ID or passport with a photo and signature, in order to write the GED® tests.

 Foreigners must have a study permit or refugee status in order to be allowed to write the tests in South Africa.